Else-Studio/homepage/content/qa.md

 ---
-title: "Our QA Job"
+title: "QA Job"
 date: 2024-11-03T00:00:00+08:00
 draft: false
 language: en
-description: Hiring QA
+description: We value our Quality.
+We respect QA work here!
 ---

-## Time
+### Time

 This job has two starting options.
 You can choose one style and stick with it, or we can switch it up.
 The important thing is to have consistent QA available to handle our almost weekly build release across various platforms and projects.